 The Value Line is a measurement of moving averages on the price chart.
 The Avg Line and the Diff Swabs are internal indicators and ONLY measure the Value Line.
 They have nothing to do with price at all.
 In fact, the Avg Line and the Diff Swabs are an indicator of an indicator.

 The MACD is not a “GO / NO GO” study that will offer you trade entries and trade exits.
 The MACD Study is designed to watch for changes in current market direction.
-As a result, it gives signals of when the directional momentum is shifting or changing.

 That’s it; current direction, impending directional change and momentum strength of the current market direction.
 The Value Line shows direction and the Diff Swabs show momentum.